-Rule 10.7 Right to Counsel All applicants and licensees have a right to counsel at his own expense.
+Rule 10.7 Right to Counsel.
+All applicants and licensees have a right to counsel at their own expense.

-Rule 10.8 Recusal A Board member shall not be entitled to participate in any disciplinary action if the Board determines that such a Board member is personally biased against the accused.
+Rule 10.8 Recusal.
+A Board member shall not be entitled to participate in any disciplinary action if the Board determines such member is personally biased against the respondent.

-Any accused in a disciplinary proceeding may assert conflict or bias by filing with the executive secretary at least three (3) days before the scheduled disciplinary hearing an affidavit asserting the disqualification together with specific details of the underlying factual bias for the assertion.
+Any respondent in a disciplinary proceeding may assert a conflict or bias against a Board member by filing with the executive secretary at least three (3) days before the scheduled disciplinary hearing an affidavit asserting the disqualification together with specific details of the factual bias for the assertion.

 The recusal or disqualification of Board members shall be considered on the record as a preliminary matter at the hearing before any other questions are decided.
-In the event that after consideration there does not remain a quorum, substitute panel members shall be selected from the most recent slates of Board appointment candidates established by the Mississippi State Board of Chiropractic Examiners to the extent necessary to achieve a quorum.
+If, after consideration, there does not remain a quorum, substitute panel members shall be selected from the most recent slates of Board appointment candidates established by the Mississippi State Board of Chiropractic Examiners to the extent necessary to achieve a quorum.
 These substitute members shall receive compensation as provided for Board members in Mississippi Code Annotated section 73-6-9.

-Rule 10.9 Hearings Disciplinary hearings are before the Board and presided by the Board Chairman or designee of the Board.
+Rule 10.9 Hearings.
+Disciplinary hearings are before the Board and presided by the Board Chairman or a designee of the Board.
 The investigative Board member shall not sit as a member of the Board in any disciplinary hearing resulting from that investigation.